hinojosachapel/DynamicModules/README.md

 ## The central ideas for creating the plugin architecture are:

-  * Put into a directory the desired project modules.*
+  * Put into a directory the desired project modules (or put them all and run a filter on loading time.).
-  * Dynamically load the project modules from the modules folder.*
+  * Dynamically load the project modules from the modules folder.
   * Each module will expose an entry point for an option in the main menu.
   * Dynamically build the main menu from the loaded modules.
   * The first option in the main menu will be fixed and common for every user.
   * A core module with enterprise services, repositories, DTOs, data model definitions, etc., will be statically loaded.
 It can be referenced by any of the solution projects.

-*Or put them all and run a filter on loading time.

 Dynamic Modules are copied to a directory as part of a post-build step.
 These modules are not referenced in the startup project and are discovered by examining the assemblies in a directory.
 The module projects have the following post-build step in order to copy themselves into that directory: